KLONNEX/jde-reimplementation/README.md

 - INPUT_VIDEO - Path to the input video to be processed
 - OUTPUT_ROOT - Path to the output video folder

-Results of the inference will be saved into default `./results` folder, logs will be shown at command line.
+Results of the inference will be saved into chosen `OUTPUT_ROOT` folder, logs will be shown at command line.

 ## Citations